parubok/swing-stream-utils/README.md

                                                 new Column<>("Size", File::length, 70, Long.class));
 ```

-It is worth mentioning that the utility ensures that the `JTable` creation and configuration are performed on EDT, even when the streaming code runs on a different thread.
+It is worth mentioning that the utility ensures that the Swing component creation and configuration are performed on EDT, even when the streaming code runs on a different thread.
 So the following example code is valid:
 ```java
 import java.util.List;
 ...